-This means that for posters, adverts, billboards, flyers, stickers, vehicle signage, websites, social media and Facebook pages etc., each advertising item must include a statement saying that it is authorised by the candidate or agent, for example "This advertising has been authorised by Joe Citizen, 20 Somewhere Street, Sampletown [or phone number/ email address/PO Box/Phone number/website]".
-This authorisation must be clearly visible on any campaigning material including signs and billboards.
+This means that for posters, adverts, billboards, flyers, stickers, vehicle signage, websites, social media and Facebook pages etc., each advertising item must include a statement saying that it is authorised by the candidate or agent, for example "This advertising has been authorised by Joe Citizen, 20 Somewhere Street, Sampletown [or email address/PO Box/Phone number/website]".

+This authorisation must be clearly visible on every item of campaigning material, including signs and billboards.